cfarkas/variants2genes/README.md

 The pipeline is implemented in the BASH/R enviroment and is available for several organism models such as Human, Mouse and Rat.

 ## Preeliminars:
-### Obtaining and installing R
+### Obtaining and installing R (>=3.2.0)
 See https://www.r-project.org/ for R installation.
-R comes by default in Ubuntu but could be outdated (for Ubuntu 14.04 as example).
-Users can also accomplish via conda:

->conda install -c r r
+R v3.2 comes from default in Ubuntu 16.04 LTS and in other distributions.

 The following R packages are required for the script usages (see https://www.r-project.org/ for R installation)